Video interviewing insights has been saved

 - Don’t become obsessed with looking at yourself during the interview.
 Video interviews are sort of like 2-way mirrors.
 Keep focused on your interviewer.

-- Do post your resume, reminders of stories, notes about your experiences behind your laptop so you can quickly sneak a glance to help during your interview.
-Take some time to think through three to five key things you want to get across to the interviewer.
+- Do post your resume, reminders of stories, and notes about your experiences behind your laptop so you can quickly sneak a glance to help during your interview.

 - Be yourself!
 Video interviewing allows for a more personal interview experience while addressing geographical limitations.
 Treat your video interview as though you are in the room with the other person.